hphelion/documentation/commercial/GA1/CarrierGrade/UseCases/TasksforUsers/Instances/carrier-grade.dashboard.snapshot.create.md

 2. Click the **Instances** link on the **Project** dashboard **Compute** panel.

-3. In the **Instances** screen, for the instance you want to create a snapshot, click **Create Snapshot**.
+3. In the **Instances** screen, for the instance you want to create a snapshot, click the arrow icon in the **Actions** menu and select **Create Snapshot**.

 4. On the **Create Snapshot** tab, enter a name for the snapshot.

-5. Click **Launch** to launch the instance.
+5. Click **Create Snapshot** to launch the instance.

 	A snapshot image is created on the **Images** link.

-When you create a snapshot, by default the snapshot image can be used only with the current project and it can be deleted.
+When you create a snapshot, by default the snapshot image can be used only with the current project.

 You can [make the snapshot public](/helion/commercial/carrier/dashboard/managing/images/public/) for use in all projects in the domain and you can [protect the image](/helion/commercial/carrier/dashboard/managing/images/protect/) from being deleted.